 When deciding which software escrow vendor to use the following factors are important: how long it has been in business, where does it keep your materials, what is its legal expertise, what is its technical expertise, and how easily can you manage the escrow.

 Source code, documentation and any other important materials should be easily deliverable to the software escrow agent.
-Upon receiving the escrow materials, the escrow agent should perform a standard verification to increase the protection a software escrow provides.
+The escrow agent should offer submission methods such as escrow synchronization, automated submission scripts via sftp, manual online submission and manual offline submission.

 "Release conditions" define if and when the software escrow agent should release the escrow materials to the licensee.
 This ensures that the escrow materials are only released to the licensee after the occurrence of an in mutually-agreed-upon event.

 As new versions of the software are developed corresponding updates to the escrow should occur.
-The escrow provider should make this process as easy as possible preferably with an online escrow management tool.
+Modern escrow agents can automate this process which helps keep the escrow always up to date.

 If a software license terminates without a release condition occurring then the materials can either be returned to the software vendor or destroyed depending on the software vendor's wishes.